gvwilson/thirdbit/src/fiction/darker-web/index.md

 He glares at the nerd,
 who drops his gaze uncomfortably.

-Professor Jayaramath could be forty or sixty.
+Professor Jayaramath could be thirty or sixty.
 Her suit is impeccably tailored, and her eyes remind Thornberg of the late Professor Peaslee's.
+She is moderately famous for her work in digital humanities, which Professor Thornberg regards as an oxymoron.
-They shake hands and seat themselves.
+He shakes her hand and they seat themselves.
 "Well, tell her," Thornberg orders the nerd.

 The young man clears his throat.